-Connecting with Your Accepted Students in a Time of Social Distancing
+Connecting with Prospective Students in a Time of Social Distancing

 Social distancing guidelines have disrupted everyday life as we know it, for now.
 Important life decisions are still being made regardless – like where to enroll in college this fall.
 When campuses are closed and events are postponed, how are institutions building a new kind of community, in rapid time?